 Jordan is a relatively small country with a total land area of 96000 sq km.
-Although mostly desert, within its compact area, there are 3 distinct climatic zones; the Jordan valley, Mountain Heights Plateau and the Desert or Badia region, which constitutes 75% of the total land area of Jordan.
+Although mostly desert, within its compact area there are three distinct climatic zones: the Jordan valley, Mountain Heights Plateau and the Desert or Badia region which constitutes 75% of the total land area of Jordan.

-Jordan’s weather truly consists of 4 seasons: Autumn, winter, spring, and summer.
-Most of Jordan’s tourist attractions lie in the mountain heights Plateau, strip which runs along the western edge of the country, and the Jordan Valley, which lies next to the Dead Sea; the lowest point on the surface of earth.
+Jordan’s weather truly consists of all four seasons.
+Most of Jordan’s tourist attractions lie in the mountain heights Plateau, a strip which runs along the western edge of the country, and the Jordan Valley, which lies next to the Dead Sea; the lowest point on the surface of the earth.

 310 Days of Sunshine

 Jordan is a very sunny country, with over 310 days of sunshine a year.
 The weather is almost exclusively dry and sunny from May to October, where there is barely any rainfall.
-Summers are hot but relatively pleasant due to the low humidity in the mountain heights with daytime temperatures frequently exceeding 36°C and averaging about 32°C, while nights are almost exclusively cool and pleasant.
-In the Jordan valley, summers can be very hot with temperatures reaching into the low forties on occasions, while Aqaba’s weather in the south is similar to the Jordan valley’s but with less rainfall.
+Summers are hot but relatively pleasant due to the low humidity in the mountain heights, with daytime temperatures frequently exceeding 36°C and averaging about 32°C. Nights are almost always cool and pleasant.
+In the Jordan Valley, summers can be very hot with temperatures reaching into the low forties on occasions, while Aqaba’s weather in the south is similar to the Jordan Valley’s but with less rainfall.

 In brief: Hot and dry summers with cool evenings.